top of page

 Complaints Policy

 If you have a complaint or concern about the service you have received from the dentist or any of the staff working at this practice, please let us know.
-We operate a practice complaints procedure for dealing with complaints.
+We learn from complaints to improve our care and service.

 bottom of page